threadpoolx/DissPair/README.md

 - Devices you personally own
 - Devices where you have **explicit written authorization** from the owner

 Never use this tool in public spaces, against vehicles, infrastructure, or any device belonging to someone else.

 The app enforces an authorization confirmation before every analysis session.
 This is not just a disclaimer — it is a functional gate built into the application.

 ---

 <div align="center">
-<sub>Bluetooth Security Toolkit · Android Edition</sub>
+<sub>Bluetooth Security Toolkit · Native Android Edition · Kotlin + Jetpack Compose</sub>
 </div>